moustafasamir/backbone-pagination/README.md

 UPDATE
 =============
 This is the same as the original plugin, but these modifications:
-1-Allow users to pass parameter to collection.fetch() when calling nextPage() 2-resetPagination function to reset paging to first page again 3-remove url function
+* Allow users to pass parameter to collection.fetch() when calling nextPage()
+* resetPagination function to reset paging to first page again
+* remove url function

 backbone-pagination V0.9
 ========================